-The peer-on-peer risk assessment will include as a minimum:
+The child-on-child risk assessment will include as a minimum:

-- If a relationship has previously existed in any format; is there an imbalance of power within their relationships? - is the allegation of a serious nature? - If the allegation includes a criminal offence, has the referral to the police and child service been made?

-- Does this allegation raise risk factors for other pupils in the academy? - Does the allegation indicate that other pupils may have been/could be affected by this pupil? - Does the allegation indicate that young people outside the academy may be affected by this pupil? - Does this allegation indicate that the contextual safeguarding within the academy environments should be reviewed? - What support does this allegation indicate are needed for both the victim and alleged perpetrator of the peer-on-peer abuse?
+- If a relationship has previously existed in any format; is there an imbalance of power within their relationships? - is the allegation of a serious nature? - If the allegation includes a criminal offence, has the referral to the police and child service been made? - Does this allegation raise risk factors for other pupils in the academy? - Does the allegation indicate that other pupils may have been/could be affected by this pupil? - Does the allegation indicate that young people outside the academy may be affected by this pupil (familial harms)? - Does this allegation indicate that the contextual safeguarding within the academy environments should be reviewed? - What support does this allegation indicate are needed for both the victim and alleged perpetrator of the child-on-child abuse?